Amtrak’s Acela is a relaxing and elegant way to travel along the Northeast Corridor, and it is a high-speed train that reaches top speeds of 150 mph!

 Anyone on the train can use the Acela Cafe car; food and drinks in this car are not complimentary.
 The cafe car has places to enjoy your purchase, or you can return them to your seat.

-You can also bring food and drinks onto the train; you should purchase alcoholic beverages on the train.
-Due to FDA regulations, do not bring outside food or drink into the cafe car like all Amtrak trains.
+You can also bring food and drinks onto the train, but you should purchase alcoholic beverages on the train.
+You can not consume the alcohol you brought on the train.
+Due to FDA regulations, you may not bring outside food or drink into the cafe car, as with all Amtrak trains.

 First Class Food Options